Proximity Sensors

 Extended Operating Distance

-NEW High Temperature
+High Temperature inductive

 TTL Compatible